shreyaa1811/ACMW-Jump-Project/docs/documentation/index.md

 [Link to ETL Process Guide](./etl-process)
 ```

-Example: Check out our [ETL Process Guide](./etl-process) for a detailed example.
+Example: Check out our [Datagrip](./datagrip) for a detailed example.

 ### Updating JavaScript Files